 Types:

-Low Fade – Starts just above the ears
+Low Fade: Begins just above the ears

-Mid Fade – Begins around the temple
+Mid Fade: Begins at the temple

 Best For: All face shapes